 Other expenditures, and other emissions

 To calculate emissions across these categories we have used different approaches depending on data availability.
 For some activities we used a spend-based method and multiplied the spend on each activity with a relevant emission factor.
-For the rest we have used an average data method and multiplied amounts of activity data (such as km driven) by average emission factors for those activities.
+For the rest we used an average data method and multiplied amounts of activity data (such as km driven) by average emission factors for those activities.

 Excluded categories

-The following scope 3-categories are not included in our GHG inventory, as there are no significant emission sources within these, or they do not apply to our business (numbers reflect the GHG-Protocol scope 3 categories):
+The following scope 3 categories are not included in our GHG inventory, as there are no significant emission sources within these, or they do not apply to our business (numbers reflect the GHG-Protocol scope 3 categories):

 2. Capital goods